sszakal/x86cc.KVBind/README.md

 KVBind is a typed C# runtime for editing large schema-driven object graphs as canonical key-value data.
 It gives each aggregate a Git-like editing model: committed snapshots, user draft overlays, replayable commits, patch operations, validation, and change reactions.

-It is intended for large forms and document-like aggregates where users may spend time drafting changes before committing them, APIs need precise patch operations, and data identity must stay stable even when layout, sections, screens, or typed wrappers change.
+It is intended for large forms and document-like aggregates where users may spend time drafting changes before committing them and APIs need precise patch operations.

 KVBind gives you: